 - IPv6 SSM Addresses

-- This course benefits individuals responsible for implementing, monitoring, and troubleshooting multicast components in a service providerâ€™s network.
+This course benefits IT professionals responsible for implementing, monitoring, and troubleshooting multicast components in a service providerâ€™s network.

-Students should have basic networking knowledge and an understanding of the Open Systems Interconnection (OSI) model and the TCP/IP protocol suite.
-Students should also have working knowledge of security policies.
+- Students should have basic networking knowledge and an understanding of the Open Systems Interconnection (OSI) model and the TCP/IP protocol suite.
+Students should also have a working knowledge of security policies.